skills-grills/aether-fullstack/README.md

 app-1    | INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

-This denotes that the AI Report Generator app is up and listening - also
+This denotes that the AI Report Generator app is up and listening.
+Now let's hit it with some REST actions!

 ## Usage: API Endpoints